AlexRoy145/onboarding_docs/README.md

 ## Python

-Python, pipenv and pip will be needed for many of our backend projects, to install these:
+Python, pipenv and pip is needed for many of our backend projects, to install these packages:

 1. In your newly oppened Terminal, paste --> (brew --prefix)/opt/python/libexec/bin
 2. Once this is done, paste --> brew install pipx